- Serves four 12-inch baguettes

-- 2 1/2 cups ice water, as close to 32 degrees as possible
+ice water, as close to 32° F as possible

-- I fill an eight cup measure half with ice and the rest with cold water.
-Then I pour off the cold water in the measurements called for.
+- To measure the ice water, I fill an 8-cup measure half with ice and the rest with cold water.
+Then I pour off 2 1/2 cups cold water.

-- In the bowl of a mixer place 1/4 cup of ice water and sprinkle the yeast over the top.
+- In the bowl of a mixer fitted with the hook attachment, place 1/4 cup of ice water and sprinkle the yeast over the top.
 Let the yeast dissolve.

-- Add the remainding 2 1/4 cups of the ice water, the flour, wheat germ and salt.
+- Add the remaining 2 1/4 cups of the ice water, the flour, wheat germ and salt.
 Mix with a dough hook.
-As the dough comes together add the olive oil.
-The dough probably won't even gather around hook but should pull around it.
-If it seems to loose error on the side of a stiff dough and add more flour in 1/4 cup increments.
+As the dough comes together, add the olive oil.
+The dough probably won't even gather around the hook, but it should pull around it.
+If it seems too loose, err on the side of a stiff dough and add more flour in 1/4-cup increments.
 You should see gluten development.

 - Cover with plastic wrap and place in the fridge for 24 to 36 hours.

 - Remove the dough from the fridge.
-Sprinkle the counter with a good cup and a half of flour into about a 12 by 12 inch square.
+Sprinkle the counter with a good 1 1/2 of flour into about a 12- by 12-inch square.

-- After the timer sounds, gently remove the plastic wrap.
-If some of the dough is stuck to it pinch it and gently pull.
+- After the bread timer sounds, gently remove the plastic wrap.
+If some of the dough is stuck to it, pinch it and gently pull to get it off.

-- If your oven or stone isn't big enough only cut what will fit on your stone or in the oven and leave the remainder of the dough whole and covered until needed.
-Using a dough cutter dipped in water cut the dough into four pieces.
+- Using a dough cutter dipped in water, cut the dough into 4 pieces.
+(If your oven or stone isn't big enough, only cut what will fit on your stone or in the oven and leave the remainder of the dough whole and covered until needed.)
+Score the loaves in several places using a sharp knife or a razor blade.
 Place the peel right next to the dough.

 - Now the tricky part.
 You want to do this quickly.
 Put one hand at each end of the loaf.
-Lift, the middle will start to stretch and drop, quickly move to the peel and stretch back to 12 inches.
+Lift it—the middle will start to stretch and drop—and quickly move it to the peel and stretch back to 12 inches.
 Repeat with what will fit on your peel or fit in your oven.
 I do two loaves at a time.

 - Slide the dough onto the stone.
 Carefully, but quickly, pour a half cup of water into the skillet and shut the door.
-Turn the heat down to 450 and set a timer for 12 minutes.
+Turn the heat down to 450° F and set a timer for 12 minutes.
 Do not open the door.

-- When the timer goes off rotate the bread 180 degrees and bake and additional 4 minutes.
+- When the timer goes off, rotate the bread 180° and bake and additional 4 minutes.
 Remove to a rack to cool.
+Repeat with remaining loaves.